emuvi/liz/ROUDMAP.md

 [EVAL](roud/wildcards.md) How to implement WildCards on Paths

 ## Independent thread to write the archive log file
-[TODO] Probably is better to let the user tp pipe the stdout to some file by the OS system
+[EVALUED] It is not needed because when debugging the performance is not the issue instead the correctness that is.